 Create your own raster and vector tiles with MapTiler

-If you have data in raster or vector format, you can easily generate vector tiles out of it using MapTiler Desktop.
+If you have data in raster or vector format, you can easily generate vector tiles out of it using MapTiler Engine.
 The vector tiles functionality is available starting from version 10 and it works in all editions including the Free edition.

-Rendering of vector tiles with MapTiler Desktop is easy, you can read this simple guide, or if you feel like doing more advanced operations with vector tiles, for example, you want to combine more data sources into one, then proceed to this article instead.
+Rendering of vector tiles with MapTiler Engine is easy, you can read this simple guide, or if you feel like doing more advanced operations with vector tiles, for example, you want to combine more data sources into one, then proceed to this article instead.

 How to host your own tiles with MapTiler

-Once you have your geodata created with MapTiler Desktop you can easily host them on MapTiler Cloud.
+Once you have your geodata created with MapTiler Engine you can easily host them on MapTiler Cloud.
 Do you want to find out more about how to upload and host any geodata data on MapTiler Cloud?
 Then continue reading here.